Geffers/Geffers.github.io/index.md

 **Pi 1 runs off an attached powered HD**

-I recently had a Pi 1 (Original Chinese example), only 256MB memory, it runs headless and offers various server functions  I was trying to get Xsane to offer scanning over the network but needed a Desktop to simplify setup.
+I own a Pi 1 (Original Chinese example), only 256MB memory, it runs headless and offers various server functions  I was trying to get Xsane to offer scanning over the network but needed a Desktop to simplify setup.
 A Pi 1 running a desktop, perfectly adequate for what I needed then shut down Desktop GUI and the VNC server.
 I did increase the swapfile to 512MB.
 The Pi uses the SD card merely to boot, the operating system is on an attached powered hard drive.

-### What do I use my Pi for?
+### What do I use my varions Pi devices for?

 - Pi-Hole (ad blocker)
 - Personal VPN